emersonrp/fallout.bas/README.md

 [^1]: I develop on LS-DOS 6, and don't test on TRSDOS, but as best I can tell, the BASIC supplied with TRSDOS 6 is the same as that supplied with LS-DOS 6.
 If you find something not working on TRSDOS, please open an issue.

-[^2]: The details of this are beyond the scope of this README, but only some PC 5.25" drives, using some floppy controllers, will successfully work to read/write actual TRS-80 disks in a DOS emulator.
+[^2]: The details of this are beyond the scope of this README, but only some PC 5.25" drives, using some floppy controllers, will successfully work to read/write actual TRS-80 disks in a DOS-based TRS-80 emulator.
 A USB-to-floppy adapter like a Greaseweazle will <b>NOT</b> work.
 You need an actual 34-pin floppy connection from a supported motherboard or controller card to an actual 5.25" floppy drive.
 You're gonna need a retro PC.

 [^3]: That is, what vim calls "mac" which is the old CR-only EOL convention that Macs used prior to OSX, and that TRS-80s and C64s and Apple IIs and other ancient computers used.
 It's a bit of a hassle, I know.